 - Animal welfare

-A middle, pragmatic, approach is needed to bridge the gaps.
-The US has taken the lead in attempting this pragmatic approach to trade, but the 2016 election cycle changed the globalist view of the US,and it remains to be seen as to how progress gets made.
+A middle, pragmatic approach is needed to bridge the gaps.
+The US has taken the lead in attempting this pragmatic approach to trade, but the 2016 election cycle changed the globalist view of the US, and it remains to be seen how progress gets made.

 Unlike agriculture, the textile elements coming out of Doha saw relatively quick and effective implementation.
-The 1947 GATT exempted the textile area, and this continued in the 1994 GATT.
+The 1947 GATT exempted the textile area, which continued in the 1994 GATT.
 Most agreements in this area were covered under the Multifiber Agreement (MFA).
-The MFA allowed for discrimination as well as protectionist policies to ensure that domestic industries were not damaged.
+The MFA allowed for discrimination and protectionist policies to ensure domestic industries were not damaged.

-The Uruguay Round implemented the Agreement on Textiles and Clothing (ATC), which called for a 10 year implementation period, to be fully in effect by 2005.
-Trade in this area is now covered under the WTO framework, with most of the tariffs and other trade restraints removed.
+The Uruguay Round implemented the Agreement on Textiles and Clothing (ATC), which called for a ten year implementation period to be fully in effect by 2005.
+Trade-in is now covered under the WTO framework, with most tariffs and other trade restraints removed.
 This has caused significant disruption in some areas of the US that were formerly major textile producers.
-However, over the last 10 years, since full implementation, many of these elements have improved and the shocks to the system have worked through.
+However, over the last ten years, since full implementation, many of these elements have improved, and the shocks to the system have worked through.

-The textile successes gave some hope that the Doha round and WTO have not failed, and that progress continues to be made in many trade areas – the challenges of the agricultural initiatives aside.
+The textile successes gave some hope that the Doha round and WTO have not failed.
+That progress continues to be made in many trade areas – the challenges of the agricultural initiatives aside.